Less healthy food and drink (HFSS) ad ban: What it is & how it works

 All online HFSS ads must follow the CAP Code, which prevents targeting under-16s.
 This includes both ads for HFSS products and brand ads that have the effect of promoting an HFSS product.

-On-demand TV rules
+On-demand and IPTV rules

 If the service is regulated by Ofcom, the 9pm watershed rule applies.
 If not, the online ad ban applies.